 Photos from: White House

-Rebekka Herrick, an Oklahoma University Sociologist, and her colleagues, probed into the idea of whether beards affect a politician’s chances of winning a seat in the government.
-For the research, they presented photos of male members of the 110th Congress of 2007 and 2008 to some students to ask if they were likely to vote for the men in the pictures.
+Rebekka Herrick, an Oklahoma University Sociologist, and her colleagues probed into the idea of whether beards affect a politician’s chances of winning a seat in the government, especially presidential candidates and congressmen.8 They presented photos of the 110th Congress of 2007 and 2008’s male members to students asking if they were likely to vote for them.

 Here’s what they noticed:

-It could be due to women thinking of men with facial beards as sexist and less friendly to their issues and concerns.
-So they wouldn’t vote for any candidate wearing a beard as it can implicate heightened masculinity, which can, in return, affect their stands on women’s rights.
+It could be due to women thinking of men with facial beards as sexist and less friendly to their issues and concerns.9 So they wouldn’t vote for any candidate wearing a beard as it can implicate heightened masculinity, which can, in turn, affect their stands on women’s rights.

-The never-ending debate over whether beards are hygienic or not has also taken a toll on a candidate’s facial hair dilemma.
-Hence, subsequent concerns over hygiene and the bacteria associated with beards also contributed to the decline of its popularity.
+The never-ending debate over whether it is hygienic to grow facial hair has also taken a toll on a candidate’s facial hair dilemma.
+Hence, subsequent concerns over hygiene and the bacteria associated with a full beard also contributed to its popularity decline.10

-When gas masks were invented and used in combat during World War I, facial hair prevented the mask from functioning correctly.
+When gas masks were invented and used in combat during World War I, facial hair prevented gas masks from functioning correctly.
 So, that led to widespread shaving among soldiers.
-Unfortunately, even with the resurgence of the popularity of beards today, it’s never been the same for those in Congress.
-According to recent estimates, only fewer than five percent of the members of the US Congress have beards or mustaches.
+Unfortunately, even with the resurgence of the beard’s popularity today, it’s never been the same for those in Congress.
+According to recent estimates, most politicians still prefer a clean-shaven look, wherein fewer than five percent of the members of the US Congress have either beards or mustaches.11

-But, if you are wondering, beards are not dirty—only if you are and only if you don’t manage it well.
+But, if you are wondering, beards are not dirty—only if you are and if you don’t manage them well.

 We’re not sure if this is really true.
-Still, the Act prohibits the president from shaving his head bald unless 82.6% of his head is naturally bald, having a hairstyle longer than 1.45 inches past a shirt collar, parting your hair in the middle, and finally (which made us think this was a joke), having any symbol other than the American flag or bald eagle shaved into the side of your head.
+Still, the Act prohibits the president from shaving his head bald unless 82.6% of his head is naturally bald.
+He also cannot have a hairstyle longer than 1.45 inches past a shirt collar or a middle parting.
+And finally, which made us think this was a joke, having any symbol other than the American flag or bald eagle shaved into the side of his head.

-An article in Slate blamed the beard’s exile from contemporary American politics on the rise of communists and hippies.
-The stereotype of a full-bearded anti-Vietnam war hippie and the popularity of Fidel Castro during those early years reinforced the idea that all beard-loving men are America-hating slackers.
+An article in Slate blamed the beard’s exile from contemporary American politics on the rise of communists and hippies.13 The stereotype of a full-bearded anti-Vietnam war hippie and the popularity of Fidel Castro during those early years reinforced the idea that a beard-loving guy is an America-hating slacker.

-This perception is still widespread today.
-No politician running for office would risk alienating his elderly voters by wearing a beard that brings to mind these stereotypes.
+This perception of full beards is still widespread today.
+There is a sparsity of modern politicians running for office who would risk alienating elderly voters by wearing a beard that brings to mind these stereotypes.

-So, until a bearded candidate wins a high-profile election, beards won’t take hold in politics.
+So, until a bearded president or candidate wins a high-profile election, beards won’t take hold in politics.
 Politicians are unabashed copycats and generally won’t try a new campaign strategy until it’s been proven to work.
-Not to mention, being clean-shaven is a usually safer bet over a beard, which carries a lot of trailblazing negative notions.
+Not to mention, a presidential candidate feels like being clean-shaven is a usually safer bet over a beard, which carries a lot of trailblazing negative notions.

 The Presidential Barber